aoijs/website/src/content/docs/functions/userTag.md

 id: userTag
 ---

-`$userTag` will return a user's username and discriminator.
+`$userTag` will return an user's username and discriminator.

 ## Usage